osmosis-labs/fe-content/cms/landing-page/README.md

 The Landing Page schema includes the following properties:

+- `pastAirdrop`: An array of assets containing information about each asset:
+  - `denom`: The minimal coin denomination of the asset when on Osmosis chain.
+This will usually look like an IBC denom.
+  - `amount`: The amount of the asset that was distrubted via the airdrop.
+Exact speicifcation TBD.
+  - `_comment`: Optional unused string property, best used to help identify the asset by name and ticker symbol.

-- `upcomingAssets`: An array of assets containing information about each asset.
+- `upcomingAssets`: An array of assets containing information about each asset:
   - `assetName`: The name of the asset.
   - `symbol`: The symbol of the asset.
   - `chainName`: The name of the blockchain or network where the asset originates.